JennDahm/KerbalSorter/README.md

 ## Bugs

 These are the known bugs at the moment.
 Please file an issue if you find another one!
-* When choosing a ship in the Launch Window, crew is auto-populated from the original order, not the sorted order.
-I am unsure how to fix this.
+* In the Editor, when removing a kerbal from a vehicle's crew roster, the kerbal is not sorted back into the available list; instead they're just put at the top.
-* When removing a kerbal from a vehicle's crew roster in either the Editor or the Launch Window, the kerbal is not sorted back into the available list; instead they're just put at the top.
+* In the Launch Window, when dragging and dropping a kerbal into the list of available crew, the kerbal is not sorted back into the available list.
+I seem to have no way to detect when this is done, nor any way to disable it.

 ## License